antebrl/travel-link/docs/2-UserResearch.md

 semi-wide questions:

-1. For what kind of goups do you plan you trips?
+1. For what kind of goups do you plan your trips?
 2. Top 3 worst things planning a trip?
 3. What makes a good trip, what makes a bad one?
 4. Important subjects while travelling